Collision Checking

 The second argument is an optional Segment

-which you can use to verify which Segment you are projecting against in your implementation of the Separating Axis Theorem.
+which you can use to visualize which segment you are projecting against in your implementation of the SAT.

-Step 3a: Return a list of Candiadate Separating Axes for a Polygon and a Circle
+Task 3a: Return a List of Candidate Separating Axes for a Polygon and a Circle

 You will implement the function get_axes_cp